 Children also receive chemotherapy in the cerebrospinal fluid (CSF) to kill any cancer cells in the brain and spinal cord.

 The prognosis for individuals with B-cell acute lymphoblastic leukemia depends on various factors such as the person’s age at diagnosis.

 Children and young people are significantly more likely to undergo successful treatment and enter remission.
-For children with ALL, the 5-year survival rate is 85%.
-For adults with ALL, the 5-year survival rate is
+For children with ALL, the 5-year survival rate is

 A person’s white blood cell count at the point of diagnosis also plays a role.
 People with a lower white blood cell count are more likely to make a full recovery.
 Additionally, how well a person responds to chemotherapy affects their recovery.

 People who have concerns about ALL should contact their doctor or healthcare practitioner for advice.
 Cancer facilities often have support staff who can direct people to resources and support.